SubstrateLabs/substrate-examples/_internal/README.md

-# Internal resources for developing new examples
+# Internal resources

+- Copy the `/_template` directory to start a new example
+- Run `poetry run marimo edit marketing.py` to generate a new marketing image